 Stumbletown

-Stumbletown has some of the best sandwiches in Seattle, but most people just fly by their unassuming location at the corner of 3rd and 65th in Ballard.
+Stumbletown has some of the best sandwiches in Seattle, but most people just fly by their unassuming locations at the corner of 3rd and 65th in Ballard and tucked in a block of buildings along 65th.
 However, they’re worth a stop if you want simple sandwiches that will transport you to Italy.

 My favorite is the chicken sandwich, which is kept uncomplicated with pecorino, arugula, sweet peppers, and garlic aioli, all piled on a ridiculously fluffy ciabatta.
 Make sure to add the pesto!